F1LT3R/my-own-angular/README.md

 # My Own AngularJS

-Building out own AngularJS frameworks.
+Building an AngularJS framework from scratch.

 ## Our Repo Links